 Getting ready to race takes a lot of practice.
 Fortunately come head racing season there are a lot of different events where you can practice and improve.
-As masters we enjoy the challenge of long distance rowing races and accept that we need to plan our training and practice before racing hard,
+As masters we enjoy the challenge of long distance rowing races and accept that we need to plan our training and practice before expecting to be successful racing,

 Rowing winter peak event

 When reviewing your plan for the season, you will need a winter “peak” event.
 This is your top priority for your group, crew or yourself.
 Frequently this event is the Head of the Charles or the Eights Head of the River or the Head of the Yarra.
 The trouble is that two of those events fall early in the head racing season and that gives you limited opportunity to practice and refine your race plan in advance with practice events.
 Ideally you want to do a race distance 2 weeks before your main event as a practice.
 If there isn’t a formal race, plan a local informal one against other people in your club or invite a nearby club to race you in a private match.

 Don’t worry, Faster Masters Rowing has you covered.
 In this article we will cover off the 3 key things you need to have practiced and how to compose them into a written race plan which will see you through any head race event.

 All races are the same.
 All races are different.